Web3-Builders-Alliance/user_profile_standard/programs/reputation/readme.md

 source.(multiple per user)

 ## Reputation
-this is an account 1 per user that that stores meta data for the user source accounts
+This is an account 1 per user that that stores meta data for the user source accounts

 ## Thought crumbs
 Participate in certain activities given your stake,